denoptim-project/DENOPTIM/README.md

 * [test](./test): contains some automated functionality tests and the published test case.

 ## Installation
-The prerequisite for installing DENOPTIM is having Java (1.5 or above).
-Make sure you have Java installed.
+PREREQUISITE: To install DENOPTIM you need Java (1.5 or above).
 You can get and install Java from www.oracle.com or http://openjdk.java.net/.

 ### Installation (Windows)
 Building DENOPTIM in Windows is currently supported only for the GUI and requires Eclipse IDE (https://www.eclipse.org/).
-Download or clone the DENOPTIM repository and import the DENOPTIM Java project.
+Download the latest release and import the DENOPTIM Java project.
 You can then run DENOPTIM's GUI as a Java application.

 ### Installation (Linux/MacOS)
 1. Check the prerequisite.
-If the following does not result in version statements or the version is too old, you should get and install Java from www.oracle.com or http://openjdk.java.net/:
+If the following does not result in version statements or the version is too old (i.e., < 1.5), you should get and install Java from www.oracle.com or http://openjdk.java.net/:

         java -version
         javac -version

-2. Download/clone this GitHub repository (use the green "Clone or download" button).
-From now on, we assume that <code>$DENOPTIM_HOME</code> is the folder you have downloaded/cloned from the GitHub repository.
+2. Download the released version that you want to use (from the [releases](https://github.com/denoptim-project/DENOPTIM/releases) tab) or download/clone this GitHub repository (use the green "Clone or download" button).
+From now on, we assume that <code>$DENOPTIM_HOME</code> is the uncompressed folder you have downloaded/cloned into your local computer.

-3. Compile DENOPTIM and all the accessories in the src folder.
+3. Compile DENOPTIM and all its accessories with the following commands:

         cd $DENOPTIM_HOME/build
         bash build-all.sh